s-palmer/bookmark-manager/README.md

 \c bookmark_manager;
 ```
 * Run the query we have saved in the file 01_create_bookmarks_table.sql

-The website will have the following specification:

-* Show a list of bookmarks
-* Add new bookmarks
-* Delete bookmarks
-* Update bookmarks
-* Comment on bookmarks
-* Tag bookmarks into categories
-* Filter bookmarks by tag
-* Users are restricted to manage only their own bookmarks

 ## Sample SQL Injection Code
 "Google' ); DROP TABLE bookmarks; --' )"